 Before you include a child in a business, take into account the implications of having a minor in a business situation.
 A contract with a minor is not binding because the child is not legally competent to enter into a contract and can disavow the contract, leading to difficult legal situations.
-This includes signing for business loans, leases, and vendor or customer contracts.
+This includes signing for business loans, leases, and contracts with vendors or customers.

 A child should not be the sole owner of a business, for the reasons noted above.
 The concept of "apparent authority" works here.
 Apparent authority means that someone could reasonably infer that someone (a child, in this case) has the authority to act and bind the business to a contract.
 This can lead to invalid contracts that are not enforceable in court.

 Who Can Own an S Corporation?

 The S corporation has several restrictions on ownership.
 This business form was created to give business owners an opportunity to benefit from this cross between an LLC and a regular corporation, but that benefit isn't conferred to everyone, and the S corporation is only available to small businesses owned by U.S. citizens.

 Like a corporation, an S corporation has shareholders as owners.
 These shareholders cannot include:

 These ownership restrictions also apply to LLC's that elect S corporation status.